So you are looking to get a Shiba Inu dog at this time?

-Having Shiba Inus and cats can be a double-edged sword for a lot of people.
+Having Shiba Inus and cats can be a double-edged sword for many people.

-You just have to find the right way to handle such a situation and once you do that you will be more than ok.
+You have to find the right way to handle such a situation, and once you do that, you will be more than ok.

 That being said, you can experiment with approaching cats in the park, as we mentioned above.